From our family to yours, Warm 106.9 loves sharing holiday traditions and creating new ones together.

 1 cup butter

 1 1/2 cups chopped onion

 4 cups chicken broth (more or less*)

-Mix corn bread, biscuits (remember to cook them first), bread and poultry seasoning and pepper together in big pan.
-In skillet sauté onion and celery in butter.
+Mix cornbread, biscuits (remember to cook them first), bread and poultry seasoning and pepper together in big pan.
+In a skillet, sauté onion and celery in butter.
 Then pour over breads mixture and stir well.
-Then add broth until consistency is what you want*.
+Then add broth until the consistency is what you want*.
 Bake at 325 for 45 minutes.

 8 oz Cream cheese-cubed